-OPAE's primary interest in this case is to protect the interests of low and moderate income Ohioans whose provision of electric service may be affected by 1 A list of OPAE members can be found on the website: www.ohiopartners.org.
+OPAE's primary interest in this case is to protect the interests of low and moderate income Ohioans whose provision of electric service may be affected by this proceeding.
+Further, OPAE has been recognized by the Commission in the past as an advocate for consumers and particularly low-income consumers, who may be affected by the outcome of this case.